-Live-frame shrouding Many of the LV frames in district substations have exposed bare live copper busbars.
+Pole top switch Five years ago a Western Power Network operator received a near fatal (PTS) earthing electric shock.
+Temporary measures have been taken until a permanent solution is implemented.
+About 3,000 pole-top switches in the metro area mats have ineffective earthing mats and so pose a significant risk of injury to switching operators.
+Live-frame Many of the LV frames in district substations have exposed bare live shrouding copper busbars.
 This has been recognised as hazardous to personnel accessing the site and must be rectified so as to protect switching operators and substation inspectors from risk of electrocution.
-Wrapped copper LV neutral service connections There have been a number of potentially fatal electric shock incidents directly attributed to faulty wrapped neutral connections.
-They are usually caused by open circuit or high resistance overhead neutral connections.
-It is estimated that about 200,000 connections need to be bypassed or replaced.
-Inadequate reinforcing of transformer poles Recently a transformer pole with limited reinforcement fell over into the middle of a suburban street.
-Western Power has engaged GHD to reevaluate the strength of its pole top substation structures and GHD has indicated that these structures need to be reinforced by installing additional ground line reinforcements.
+Inadequate Recently a transformer pole with limited reinforcement fell over into the reinforcing of middle of a suburban street.
+Western Power has engaged GHD to retransformer evaluate the strength of its pole top substation structures and GHD has poles indicated that these structures need to be reinforced by installing additional ground line reinforcements.
 It is estimated that around 3,000 poles may not be suitable for carrying the weight of 50 kVA or larger transformers, and need to be refurbished.
-Padmount transformer noise This project consists of the construction of noise barriers around padmount substation transformers to reduce noise emissions so that they comply with the requirements of the Environmental Protection (Noise) Regulations.
+Padmount This project consists of the construction of noise barriers around padmount substation transformers to reduce noise emissions so that they transformer noise comply with the requirements of the Environmental Protection (Noise) Regulations.
 The program of noise mitigation work is to be completed at 26 substations over a 4-year period which is expected to conclude by the end of 2008.
-Bushfire mitigation This project has been instigated as a result of a desire of both the West Australian Government and Western Power to reduce the potential for loss of life and/or property as a result of bush fires initiated by either the transmission or distribution network infrastructure.
+River crossings The ESD has advised Western Power that it requires all bare conductor river crossings to be either placed underground or in some agreed circumstances replaced with Hendrix cables installed with substantially increased height above MHW.
+Western Power has commenced a program to replace the river crossings in the SWIS.
+Bushfire This project has been instigated as a result of a desire of both the West mitigation Australian Government and Western Power to reduce the potential for loss of life and/or property as a result of bush fires initiated by either the transmission or distribution network infrastructure.